chanmix51/elcaro/documentation/article.md

  1. The connection provided us with map classes instance.
  2. Map class knows how to do query on their corresponding entity.
- 3. Collections are iterable using `foreach` and return entities.
+ 3. Collections are traversable using `foreach` and return entities.
  4. Entities internal values can be reached using array notation.

 The use of array notation is handy in templates and it is the complete equivalent of the accessor use.
 Hence `$employee['first_name']` is strictly equivalent to `$employee->getFirstName()`.
 This allows by example to overload the accessor if we want to format the name as capitalized and the last name in upper case: